phytec/doc-bsp-yocto/source/bsp/am6x/am62l/quickstart-alpha1.rst

 The |kit| is shipped with a pre-flashed SD card.
 It contains the
 |yocto-imagename| and can be used directly as a boot source.

-The Quickstart guide will only describe how to boot from the pre-flashed SD card.
-How to build the BSP yourself, flash your own SD card or boot from other bootsources like eMMC will be described in the upcoming BSP manual.
+How to build the BSP yourself will be described in the upcoming BSP manual.

 Boot with SD-Card
 -----------------